IdkwhatImD0ing/EveOnlineTracker/docs/api/auth.md

 **How to upgrade:** Click your character portrait in the sidebar → "Request Full Access"

+A confirmation modal will appear instructing you to contact **darkislife zhang** in-game first.
+You have two options:
+- **"I will contact"** - Closes the modal so you can contact them in-game
+- **"He said yes"** - Proceeds with the OAuth flow to upgrade your access

 ## User Roles

 | Role | Description | Auto-assigned | App Access |